-Ask your nurse how to safely dispose of needles (called "sharps").
+Ask your nurse how to safely dispose of needles (sharps).
 Sharps containers are boxes used to store used needles and syringes safely.
 You can buy them at most pharmacies.

 You may also dispose of used syringes at any public health clinic or needle exchange.
-Call 206-205-7837 for more information.
+Call 206.205.7837 to learn more.